Lycoming County career fair draws hundreds

 WILLIAMSPORT, LYCOMING COUNTY (WBRE/WYOU-TV) — Hundreds of people looking for work made their way to Williamsport Wednesday.

-PA Career Link Lycoming County held its career expo today the Genetti Hotel this afternoon.
+PA Career Link Lycoming County held its career expo Wednesday at the Genetti Hotel.
 81 employers from across the area set up tables for people to learn more about available opportunities.

 Jobs ranged from Pennsylvania State Police to Nesco Resource.
 Food and refreshments were also available.
 Organizers say they’re happy to see the large crowd.